-Aluminum Christmas Trees: There really have been cases of people being literally killed by laughter.
+Aluminum Christmas Trees: There really have been cases of people being killed by laughter.
 Perhaps the most well-documented cases are from Papua New Guinea, where until the 1970s a rare disease known as kuru was relatively common.
 Spread by the consumption of raw brains (certain tribes were cannibalistic), the disease was eradicated by Western missionaries and doctors.
 The word kuru translated to "laughing sickness", presumably because the victims died laughing.
+Kuru is now known as a spongiform encephalopathy, a close relative of the Creutzfeld-Jakob disease and the mad cow disease.

-Anti-Hero: Batman is not a stranger to this trope, but unlike most other incarnations, Burton's Batman has no problem with killing people (supervillains and Mooks alike).
+Batman is not a stranger to this trope, but unlike most other incarnations, Burton's Batman has no problem with killing a mook.

 A-Team Firing: When Batman in the Batplane fires More Dakka at the Joker.
 It strafes the ground up to him and riddles the parade float behind him.
 It could be Improbable Missing Skills since Bats avoids killing, but the bullets hit spots on the float that would be physically impossible reach without going through the Joker's body first.